Vadim Muntagirov

-Vadim Muntagirov is a Russian ballet dancer.
+Vadim Muntagirov (Вадим Мунтагиров; born 16 April 1990) is a Russian ballet dancer.
 He is currently a principal dancer at The Royal Ballet in London and previously a lead principal dancer at the English National Ballet.

 Early life

 Muntagirov, was born in Chelyabinsk, Russia.
 His parents and elder sister are ballet dancers.
 At age nine, he entered Perm State Choreographic College, where his parents and sister trained, and trained there for six years.
 In 2006, after he won a scholarship at the Prix de Lausanne, despite not speaking English, he chose to relocate to London and trained at The Royal Ballet School.
 He planned to stay for a year, but Gailene Stock, then-director of the school, convinced him to continue his training there.
 He graduated in 2009.